Club Foot Orchestra: Twisted Tales of Felix the Cat

-In 1995, The Club Foot Orchestra scored and recorded 39 episodes of the CBS cartoon series The Twisted Tales of Felix the Cat, produced by FIlm Roman.
+In 1995, the Club Foot Orchestra scored and recorded the first season of the CBS cartoon series The Twisted Tales of Felix the Cat, produced by Film Roman.
 Gino Robair produced the cartoon's soundtrack, which was recorded at Hyde Street Studios in San Francisco and later at Guerilla Euphonics in Oakland.
 All members of the group, which at the time included Myles Boisen, Matt Brubeck, Catherine Clune, Steve Kirk, Nik Phelps, and Elliot Kavee, wrote music for these episodes.